Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Preliminaries and main ideas

 Let $\{(\vec{u}_{n},\sigma_{n})\}$ be a sequence satisfying Proposition \ref{undecays}.
 The function $\vec{u}(t)$ satisfying Theorem \ref{asy} will be the limit of $\vec{u}_{n}(t)$ on $L^{2}_{x}(\mathbb{R})$ for all $t\geq 0.$ To study the convergence of the sequence, we consider the following norm applied to the subspace $C^{1}(\mathbb{R}_{\geq 0},H^{2}_{x}(\mathbb{R})\times \mathbb{R}^{4m}).$ \begin{definition} The norm $\norm{\Diamond}_{Y_{n}}$ is defined for any element $(\vec{u},\sigma)$ of $C^{1}(\mathbb{R}_{\geq 0},H^{2}_{x}(\mathbb{R})\times \mathbb{R}^{4m})$ by

-where $\Lambda\dot \sigma_{\ell}(t)$ is the function defined in Definition \ref{lambdasigma}. \end{definition} The main result of \S \ref{uncauchysection} is the following proposition. \begin{proposition} Let $\{(\vec{u}_{n},\sigma_{n})\}$ be the sequence defined in Proposition \ref{undecays}, $\delta$ defined in \eqref{deltachoice}, and $T_{n}=\frac{1}{\delta}+n.$ There exists a constant $C>1$ independent of $\delta\in (0,1)$ such that the following inequality is true for all $n\in\mathbb{N},\,n\geq2.$
+where $\Lambda\dot \sigma_{\ell}(t)$ is the function defined in Definition \ref{lambdasigma}. \end{definition} The main result of \S \ref{uncauchysection} is the following proposition. \begin{proposition} Let $\{(\vec{u}_{n},\sigma_{n})\}$ be the sequence defined in Proposition \ref{undecays}, $\delta_{0}$ defined in \eqref{deltachoice}, and $T_{n}=\frac{1}{\delta_{0}}+n.$ There exists a constant $C>1$ independent of $\delta_{0}\in (0,1)$ such that the following inequality is true for all $n\in\mathbb{N},\,n\geq2.$

-\end{proposition} \begin{remark} Proposition \ref{propun-un-1} is inspired on the Proposition $4.5$ from the article \cite{KriegerSchlag} from Krieger and Schlag.
-The main difference from the proposition of \cite{KriegerSchlag} and Proposition \ref{propun-un-1} is the choice for the norm $\norm{\Diamond}_{Y_{n}},$ which is weaker to the one compared in Proposition $4.5$ of \cite{KriegerSchlag}.
+\end{proposition} \begin{remark} Proposition \ref{propun-un-1} is inspired by the Proposition $4.5$ from the article \cite{KriegerSchlag} by Krieger and Schlag.
+The main difference from the proposition in \cite{KriegerSchlag} and Proposition \ref{propun-un-1} is the choice for the norm $\norm{\Diamond}_{Y_{n}},$ which is weaker compared to the one in Proposition $4.5$ of \cite{KriegerSchlag}.
 The main motivation for our choice on $\norm{\Diamond}_{Y_{n}}$ is the decay estimates satisfied by $\mathcal{U}_\sigma(t,s)$ in Theorem \ref{Decesti1} that are weaker compared to the evolution of the semigroup $e^{it\mathcal{H}_{1}}$ associated to a single stationary potential. \end{remark}